rgomesco/Husqvarna-Demo-Ts/README.md

 ### Test Reports

+- Allure reports are generated in the `reports/allure` directory.
 - HTML reports are generated in the `reports/` directory.
 - Screenshots of failed tests are saved in `reports/screenshots/`.